dani-jimlar/djl_mini_project_11/README.md

 [![CI](https://github.com/dani-jimlar/djl_mini_project_11/actions/workflows/cicd.yml/badge.svg)](https://github.com/dani-jimlar/djl_mini_project_11/actions/workflows/cicd.yml)
 # Mini Project 11.
-PySpark Data Processing
+Data Pipeline with Databricks

 For this project I used Azure Databricks to load and analyse data from one of Databricks preloaded datasets: Songs.
 I created the Ingest, Prepare and Analyze notebooks to organize and set the workflow.
 The magic* feature was used within the notebooks to not change the preset language.